sammyd/iOS8-day-by-day-book/manuscript/13-coreimage-detectors.md

 CoreImage never tends to get top-billing when looking at new features in iOS, and this isn't terribly fair.
-Over the past few years CoreImage has seen some huge advances in performance and functionality, and iOS8 is no exception.
+Over the past few years CoreImage has seen some huge advances in performance and functionality, and iOS 8 is no exception.
 In fact there are some really huge changes, including the ability to create custom filter kernels for the first time.
 But that's not the focus of today's post - instead we're going to concentrate on new feature detection algorithms.

-Last year a face detector was added to __CoreImage__ - you can read about how to use it in chapter 18 of [iOS7 Day-by-Day](https://leanpub.com/iOS7DayByDay).
+Last year a face detector was added to __CoreImage__ - you can read about how to use it in chapter 18 of [iOS 7 Day-by-Day](https://leanpub.com/iOS7DayByDay).
 At the same time a QR code detector was added to __AVFoundation__ - see chapter 16 of the [same book](https://leanpub.com/iOS7DayByDay), but it's actually quite hard to use __AVFoundation__ in the general image case.
-Well, the advances in __CoreImage__ in iOS8 improve the situation somewhat.
+Well, the advances in __CoreImage__ in iOS 8 improve the situation somewhat.

-The __CIDetector__ class was introduced in iOS7, but only contained a facial feature detector. iOS8 augments this with rectangle and QR code detection, which are the subject of today's article.
+The __CIDetector__ class was introduced in iOS 7, but only contained a facial feature detector. iOS 8 augments this with rectangle and QR code detection, which are the subject of today's article.

 The accompanying project is an app which takes a live camera view and runs the